Skip to main content

 StatusCauseRetryable

-401Invalid or malformed forward tokenNo — check credentials
+401Invalid secret key or malformed forward tokenNo — check credentials

 402Insufficient credit balanceNo — add funds first